isomerpages/nlb-nrm/_readfest/2_12 titles.md

 Read!
 Fest is anchored by 12 key books and topics.
 From myths and minimalism to work and womanhood, click on the books to jumpstart your discovery of the topics!

 Keen to explore more?
-Watch out for additional resources available soon.
+Explore the additional resources in the links below.